How to conduct an energy audit

-With the New Year coming up quickly, you may have already started thinking about those all important New Years Resolutions for 2016.
 Whether you have resolved to save money or reduce your carbon footprint, lowering your energy use can be a great place to start.
-If you’re serious about it, beginning your 2016 by conducting an energy audit can be a great stepping stone to saving both energy and money.
-Read on to see a few pointers on conducting an energy audit at your home or business in 2016.
+If you’re serious about it, beginning your year by conducting an energy audit can be a great stepping stone to saving both energy and money.
+Read on to see a few pointers on conducting an energy audit at your home or business.

 Check Your Appliances